design-juspay/Blend-v1/memory-bank/activeContext.md

    - Included proper accessibility attributes and semantic markup
    - Designed with customizable active state highlighting
    - Created comprehensive demo with various examples
+   - Applied DRY principles to reuse code for rendering breadcrumb items
+   - Removed unnecessary documentation comments in favor of self-documenting code

 4. **Demo System Improvements:**
    - Restructured the demo system to be more modular and maintainable